doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 Invoked with the `sync` argument, *mppinit sync* synchronizes the music library location across all configuration files.

+# COMMAND LINE OPTIONS

+**-d**
+: indicates install latest Beets development branch rather than the latest stable release (for testing purposes)

+**-o**
+: indicates overwrite any pre-existing configuration

+**-q**
+: indicates quiet execution, no status messages

+**-U**
+: indicates upgrade installed Python modules if needed

+**-y**
+: indicates answer 'yes' to all and proceed

+**-u**
+: displays usage message and exits

+**import**
+: performs a Beets music library import

+**metadata**
+: performs a Beets library metadata update

+**sync**
+: synchronizes the music library location across configs

+*mppinit* must be performed before a *sync*, *metadata*, or *import*

+Only one of *import*, *metadata*, or *sync* can be specified

 # AUTHORS
 Written by Ronald Record github@ronrecord.com

 # LICENSING
-MPCINIT is distributed under an Open Source license.
+MPPINIT is distributed under an Open Source license.
-See the file LICENSE in the MPCINIT source distribution for information on terms &amp; conditions for accessing and otherwise using MPCINIT and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the MPPINIT source distribution for information on terms &amp; conditions for accessing and otherwise using MPPINIT and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: